kaisersparpick/Rude/README.md

 Then the answer is **NO**.

-Are your conditions nested (or deeply nested)? \
+ - Are your conditions nested (or deeply nested)?
-Are your conditions likely to change? \
+ - Are your conditions likely to change?
-Is your cyclomatic complexity index too high? \
+ - Is your cyclomatic complexity index too high?
-Do you want to load the control-flow logic dynamically? \
+ - Do you want to load the control-flow logic dynamically?
-Does your application need a way to store the state or position in a complex workflow?
+ - Does your application need a way to store the state or position in a complex workflow?

-Then the answer is **YES**.
+Then the answer is probably **YES**.

 ## Why?